top of page

 The interrelationship between hamstrings and quadriceps often reveals that patients have weak and overstretched hamstrings, while their quadriceps are tight, overactive, and significantly stronger.
 This tightness in the quadriceps can neurologically inhibit the hamstrings and gluteals, further weakening these structures.

-Anterior Pelvis Syndrome is a common cause of weak and overstretched hamstrings.
-Ideally, the pelvis should be in a neutral position, neither tilted forward nor backward, and level from side to side.
-Anterior Pelvis Syndrome occurs when the quadriceps muscles (rectus femoris) tighten, pulling the front of the pelvis down, putting tension on the hamstrings at the back of the leg, and destabilizing the pelvis.
+Anterior pelvic syndrome is a common cause of weak and overstretched hamstrings.
+Ideally, the pelvis should be in a neutral position, neither tilted forward nor backward and level from side to side.
+Anterior pelvic syndrome occurs when the quadriceps muscles (rectus femoris) tighten, pulling the front of the pelvis down, putting tension on the hamstrings at the back of the leg, and destabilizing the pelvis.

 Tight hamstrings often lead to limited knee extension and increased knee flexion.
 This increased knee flexion results in greater ankle dorsiflexion and increased stress on the foot's Achilles tendon and plantar fascia.
 Consequently, tight hamstrings can significantly contribute to conditions such as ACL injuries, Achilles tendinosis, plantar fasciitis, and bunions (2).